Skip to Main Content

 Hardin has many simulation devices available to help practice basic skills.
-A list of those available can be found by clicking on this link.
+A list of those available can be found on the Center's Website.

 The U.S. National Library of Medicine's Visible Human Project has produced high resolution (4096 x 2048 x 24 bits) cryosectional color images of human anatomy.
 The Lister Hill National Center for Biomedical Communications, an R&D division of the NLM, through its Communications Engineering Branch, has created a database for this image dataset as well as for 3D rendered images of anatomic objects created from cryosectional images (cross-sections or slices).